Agencies get cracking to trace UP born slain Al-Qaeda chief’s Indian links

 Can't Bihar produce one Mujahideen:

-His other statement was targeted at Bihar where he asked, " can't Bihar produce one Mujahideen.
+His other statement was targeted at Bihar where he asked, "can't Bihar produce one Mujahideen.
 He also made another remark at Uttar Pradesh where he sought to know if there is no mother who can sing a song to her son urging him to become a Mujahideen.

 These are particularly interesting statements since they are related to Bihar and UP which are the strongest dens of the SIMI which is now part of the Al-Qaeda and is helping set up the Indian wing.